 There’s also a torch included.
 Not a gimmick – it’s bright enough for tent fussing at 2am or a midnight dash to the loo block.
 Rubber feet mean it doesn’t slide around, even if you plonk it on wet grass or a campervan worktop.

+What impressed me most was how well the EB70 powered our coolbox.
 If you’ve ever tried to juice a coolbox on a muddy campfield, you know how quickly cheaper stations give up.
 Not here – the EB70 kept ours ticking through a long, rainy day and into the night.
-Genuine relief not having to listen out for the tell-tale “click” of power running out at 2am.
+And if you’ve ever had to stumble out in the dark to restart your power, you’ll know how much of a win that is.

 Charging with the Bluetti PV200 Solar Panel